SalesConnection/Caction-Support/docs/Company_Bulk_Update.md

 ## How to do Customer/Project/Product/Services/UOM Bulk Update?

+*Note: This guide for Bulk Update is to batch edit existing data in the system.
+To import new data, please refer to import guide [link].

   1. If you want to do bulk update for customer, at the desktop site's navigation bar, go to Import > Customer Bulk Update.<br>
      **Do Customer Bulk Update Here:** [https://salesconnection.my/customerbulkimport](https://salesconnection.my/customerbulkimport)<br>
      **Do Project Bulk Update Here:** [https://salesconnection.my/dealbulkimport](https://salesconnection.my/dealbulkimport)<br>